axivo/k3s-cluster/docs/content/tutorials/handbook/ansible/_index.md

 [Ansible Vault](https://docs.ansible.com/ansible/latest/vault_guide/vault.html) encrypts variables, in order to protect sensitive content such as passwords or keys, rather than leaving it visible as plaintext into configuration files.

 {{< callout type="info" >}}
-  Refer to Ansible [documentation](https://docs.ansible.com/ansible/latest/vault_guide/vault_using_encrypted_content.html) for usage of encrypted variables and files.
+  Refer to the Ansible [documentation](https://docs.ansible.com/ansible/latest/vault_guide/vault_using_encrypted_content.html), for usage of encrypted variables and files.
 {{< /callout >}}

 This repository uses a global password for all encrypted settings, allowing the end-user to securely input the global password during the playbook execution, which will implicitly decrypt all encrypted settings with Ansible Vault.